This page contains topics:

 Similarly, Vehicle A has priority over pedestrian C, because C is coming from a different road.

-Pedestrian C and vehicle B are moving on the same road 2, so the pedestrian C has priority over vehicle B. The pedestrian A comes from a different road, that's why vehicle B has priority over him.
+Pedestrian C and vehicle B are moving on the same road 2, so pedestrian C has priority over vehicle B. Pedestrian A comes from a different road, that's why vehicle B has priority over him.

 It does not matter the road continues or ends.
 At the T-intersection below, it's the same order as described above at the intersection with crossing roads.

-When the vehicle is turning right, the same rule follows.
+If the vehicle is taking a right turn, the same rule follows.
 Please see the illustration below.

-Or the direction of pedestrians should not create any confusion: Below is the same above case.
+Or the direction of pedestrians should not create any confusion.
+Below is another variation of the above-explained situation.

-Before roundabouts, the roundabout sign (sign 215) is always posted underneath "yield" sign (sign 205).
-That indicates the traffic entering a roundabout must yield to the traffic already moving in the roundabout.
-Inside roundabout, there are no extra signs.
+- The roundabout sign (sign 215) is always posted before the start of a roundabout, underneath the "yield" sign (sign 205).
+This indicates the traffic entering a roundabout must yield to the traffic already moving in the roundabout.
+Inside the roundabout, there are no extra signs.

-- Inside roundabout parking or stopping is prohibited.
+- Inside the roundabout, parking or stopping is prohibited.

-- A roundabout must be approached from right side.
+- A roundabout must be approached from the right side.

-- Vehicle leaving the roundabout must use their turn signals.
-Vehicle entering the roundabout should not use turn signals.
+- Any vehicle leaving the roundabout must use its turn signals.
+A vehicle entering the roundabout should not use turn signals.
 If you blink while entering a roundabout, the following driver might think you want to leave the roundabout straight away.

-- Vehicle leaving a roundabout must yield to the pedestrians and cyclists who want to cross the road.
+- Vehicles leaving the roundabout must yield to the pedestrians and cyclists who want to cross the road.
 Vehicles entering a roundabout have right-of-way over any crossing pedestrian or cyclist.

-- If a crossing looks like a roundabout or traffic circle, but has no roundabout signs, it's not roundabout.
+- If a crossing looks like a roundabout or traffic circle but has no roundabout signs, it's not a roundabout.
 It is just a simple intersection.
-Right-before-left rule applies here in such kinds of round looking intersection.
+The right-before-left rule applies in such kind of a round looking intersection.